-The health benefits of cinnamon include the following:
+Its health benefits include the following:

 Brain Function: Cinnamon boosts the activity of the brain and makes it a good brain tonic.
 It helps to remove nervous tension and memory loss.
-Research at the Wheeling Jesuit University in the United States has proved that the scent of cinnamon has the ability to boost brain activity.
+Research at the Wheeling Jesuit University in the United States has proved that the scent of the spice has the ability to boost brain activity.
 The team of researchers, led by Dr. P. Zoladz, found that people who were given cinnamon improved their scores on cognitive activities such as attention span, virtual recognition memory, working memory, and visual-motor response speed.

 Blood purification: Cinnamon can also help to remove blood impurities.
 This also makes it a great treatment for pimples.

 Pain Relief: Cinnamon is also an anti-inflammatory substance, so it helps in removing stiffness of the muscles and joints.
-Cinnamon is also recommended for arthritis, and it is known to help in removing headaches that are caused by colds.
+It is also recommended for arthritis, and it is known to help in removing headaches that are caused by colds.

-Diabetes: Cinnamon has the ability to control blood sugar, so diabetics find it very useful because cinnamon aids them in using less insulin.
+Diabetes: Cinnamon has the ability to control blood sugar, so diabetics find it very useful because it aids them in using less insulin.
 Research has shown that it is particularly helpful for patients suffering from type 2 diabetes.
 Type 2 diabetes patients are not able to regulate their insulin levels properly.
 Researchers at the US Department of Agriculture’s Human Nutrition Research Center in Beltsville, Maryland studied the effect of various food substances that include cinnamon on blood sugar levels.
 They found that a water-soluble polyphenol compound called MHCP, which is abundant in cinnamon, synergistically acted with insulin and helped in the better utilization of that vital component of human health.

-Infections: Due to its antifungal, antibacterial, antiviral and antiseptic properties, it is effective on treating external as well as internal infections.
+Infections: Due to its antifungal, antibacterial, antiviral and antiseptic properties, it is effective for treating external as well as internal infections.
 It helps in destroying germs in the gall bladder and the bacteria present in staph infections.